rackerlabs/support-how-to/content/cloud-dns/cloud-dns-faq.md

 -  PTR
 -  SOA

-**Note:** You cannot create SOA records, which are handled by the system, but you can modify the TTL and email address.
+**Note:** You cannot create Service-Oriented Architecture (SOA) records, which are handled by the system, but you can modify the Time to Live (TTL) and email address.

 The service supports `DKIM` and `SPF` records through formatting `TXT` records with custom attributes indicating the record type.
 We do not currently support the